17liamnaddell/schoolwork/HighSchool/plog.md

 ## Friday, Jun 9

 I made a certified installer program using automake, autoconf, and other autotools.
 It is not finished yet, but the installer is.
 I just need to write the script

+## Wedensday, Jun 14

+Today is more of a dump log.

+I got gentoo linux to install after multiple hours and 10 failed attempts.
+I got minecraft working on 10 year old ebay computers for ALC.
+This is miraculous.
+The minecraft camp I am putting (with Angela Peterson) on can run now. yay

+## Thursday, Jun 15

+I spent 3 hours last night (staying up until two) installing gentoo linux in case arch linux does not pan out I also came to the building at 10:00 to work on the computers.
+I worked for an hour.